MicrosoftDocs/well-architected/well-architected/ai/application-platform.md

 ### Factors to consider

 - **Cost vs performance:** Due to the high-performance, GPU-optimized compute requirements, test and benchmark your training and fine-tuning extensively to land on the ideal SKU that balances performance against costs.
 - **Transient usage:** Like EDA activities, model training and fine-tuning are typically not run full-time so prefer a platform that can be stopped when not in use to help control costs.
+Unlinke EDA however, model training is typically a batch process, so the compute is only needed when the batch runs and then can be shut down until the next run.
 - **Use machine learning platform:** Due to the complexity required in managing the compute for these activities, an orchestrator is recommended.
 AML is the recommended solution for these activites.
 There are two options to evaluate:
   -  [Serverless compute](/azure/machine-learning/how-to-use-serverless-compute) is ideal for short, infrequent runs that can tolerate noisy neighbor effects.
 You can choose between standard and spot pricing.
 Spot pricing is only recommended for highly interruptible training. **Do not** use serverless for full-time operations as the costs can balloon quickly.
   -  [Compute Clusters](/azure/machine-learning/how-to-create-attach-compute-cluster?view=azureml-api-2&tabs=python#what-is-a-compute-cluster) gives you significant control over available hardware and is tuned for parallel or distributed training.